schmich/instascan/README.md

 - Camera name, including manufacturer and model, e.g. "Microsoft Lifecam HD-3000".
 Can be `null` if the user has not yet allowed camera access, e.g. on first launch of the app.

+## Compatibility

+Instascan works with any browser that [supports the getUserMedia API](http://caniuse.com/#feat=stream), which currently includes Chome, Firefox, Opera, and Edge.
+IE and Safari are not supported.

 ## Credits

 Powered by the [Emscripten JavaScript build](https://github.com/kig/zxing-cpp-emscripten) of the [C++ port](https://github.com/glassechidna/zxing-cpp) of the [ZXing Java library](https://github.com/zxing/zxing).